Skip to Main Content

 • Theft of a dwelling while under construction

-• Vandalism and malicious mischief to a dwelling left vacant for more than a specified amount of time
+• Vandalism and malicious mischief to a dwelling left vacant for more than a specified amount of time, typically 30 or 60 consecutive days

-• Intentional acts to property or bodily injury by the insured
+• Intentional bodily injury or property damage by the insured

 The state you live in may also determine what perils are excluded from standard home insurance policies.
 Regions with frequent threats of loss from tornadoes and hurricanes may have wind and hail exclusions.
 For example, Texas windstorm insurance is an endorsement purchased by many residents with homes near the Gulf of Mexico.
 And some Florida home insurance policies can include a separate hurricane deductible.
 California homes in high-risk wildfire zones may have limited wildfire coverage, as well, or an insurer may exclude wildfire damage from the policy altogether.